yajiex/Reading-notes-for-Professional-JavaScript-for-Web-Developers/chapter_14_scripting_forms.md

 * By default, the `<input>` element displays a text box, even when the `type` attribute is omitted (the default value is `"text"`).
 The `size` attribute can then be used to specify how wide the textbox should be in terms of visible characters.
 The `maxlength` attribute specifies the maximum number of characters allowed in the text box
 * `select()` selects all of the text in a text box.
 Most browsers automatically set focus to the text box when the `select()` method is called
 * The `select` event fires once the user has finished selecting text.
 The `select` event also fires when the `select()` method is called.
+* `selectionStart` and `selectionEnd` contain zero-based numbers indicating the text-selection boundaries (the offset of the beginning of text selection and the offset of end of text selection, respectively).
+* `setSelectionRange()` takes two arguments: the index of the first character to select and the index at which to stop the selection
 *